ezzatron/php-error-handler/error-handler.md

   `E_DEPRECATED` or `E_USER_DEPRECATED`.
 - The error handler MUST NOT throw an exception if the error control operator (`@`) is in use.
+- The error handler SHOULD NOT log errors, or perform other performance-intensive operations if the error control operator (`@`) is in use, unless the error's severity is `E_DEPRECATED` or `E_USER_DEPRECATED`.
 - The exception methods `getSeverity()`, `getMessage()`, `getFile()`, and `getLine()` MUST return identical values to those passed to the error handler.
 - Exceptions thrown MAY be a subclass of [ErrorException].